DanOlner/dataStitching/scarring_exploratoryplots.md

 * Compared the top ten TTWAs again
 * Animated each Census on the same scale

 Things to note:

 * Sheffield wards don't appear extreme generally... (compare to Liverpool and Glasgow, for example)
 * But note: Sheffield unemployment extends right through the first three Censuses, where many others see a reduction.
 This supports what the maps are showing - the Sheffield region seemed to have a longer-term unemployment impact (along with other clusters) compared to much of GB.
+* It's interesting how little the **relative shape of unemployment** changed across the decades for certain areas.
+Sheffield changed more than most.

 ![](R_outputs/Scarring/census_unemployment_zscore_violinplots.gif)<!-- -->